shaisachs/the-recipe/the-recipe.md

 No need to apologize about the recipe.
 I can only imagine you've been busy; after all it's not as though this foolish matter is particularly urgent!
 Truth be told I had nearly forgotten about it altogether, at least until I received your last note.

-You may, however, apologize for something else.
+You may, however, apologize for something else: sending me a letter written entirely by Tippy, and not bothering to even attempt it yourself.

 What on earth could possess you to ask your robotic little typewriter to reply to me on your behalf?
 Do you suppose that I'd not notice, or that it wouldn't bother me?
 Were you simply too preoccupied - with what, precisely - to dash off a note to me?
 I am, to put it mildly, perplexed and hurt by the whole thing.